dsaborg/sequence/README.md

 #### Partitioning

-Both regular and primitive `Sequences` have advanced windowing and partitioning methods, allowing you to divide up `Sequences` in various ways, including a partitioning method that uses a `BiPredicate` to determine which two elements to create a batch between.
+Both regular and primitive `Sequences` have advanced windowing and partitioning methods, allowing you to divide up `Sequences` in various ways, including a partitioning method that uses a binary predicate to determine which elements to create a batch between.

 ```Java
 Sequence<Sequence<Integer>> batched = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9).batch(3);